mozilla/pkipolicy/rootstore/policy.md

 * A description of the CA system, including system boundaries, components, and interactions with subscribers, relying parties, and third parties;
 * Identification of applicable criteria, and a mapping of controls to those criteria;
-* A description of the controls implemented to meet those criteria;
+* A description of the controls implemented to address risks and support compliance with those criteria;
-* The auditor’s tests of controls and the results of those tests;
+* The auditor’s tests of controls, including the nature, timing, extent, and results of those tests;
-* An evaluation of the suitability of control design and operating effectiveness over a defined audit period; and
+* An evaluation of the suitability of control design and operating effectiveness over a defined audit period;
+* Identification of the evidence sources used by the auditor to evaluate control design and operating effectiveness; and
 * A clear statement of the scope of testing, including any limitations or exclusions.

 The DCR MUST include sufficient detail to enable an informed reviewer to understand the nature, timing, and extent of testing performed and the basis for the auditor’s conclusions.